 I was never a kid.
 I was always an old man.

-You weren’t in the band yet by then, but what did you think when you learned that Decca had turned away The Beatles in 1962 to take on The Tremeloes?
+You weren’t in the band yet in 1962, but what did you think at the time when you learned that Decca had turned away The Beatles to take on The Tremeloes?

 Yes, we were lucky they found us and turned The Beatles away.
 But then, well, you know what happened after that…!

-What was your relationship with the Beatlemania at the time?
+What was your relationship with Beatlemania at the time?

 Yeah, well, I remember it so well, just so well.
 Everywhere we went, we had girls screaming.
 Everywhere we went.
 And this was, of course, because of The Beatles.
-Everywhere we went the girls were screaming because of the Beatles!
+Everywhere we went the girls were screaming because of The Beatles!
 I’m a big fan of The Beatles, they were fantastic, there were no other musicians like The Beatles.
-And I know this because we played with them in concerts so many times, and every time, every time they played, they were great.
+And I know this because we played with them in concerts so many times, and every time – every time they played, they were great.
 They were fantastic.
-And they made the crowd, the people, the audience scream and shout because they were just fantastic.
+And they made the crowds, the people, the audience scream and shout because they were just fantastic.